sumedhgodbole/email-tracker/README.md

 In case the file isn't called `credentials.json` you can either rename it to that, or choose a name of your liking and supply the labeler with that name as shown in the [Usage](#Usage) section.

-We also need to create a label in Gmail [Tutorial](https://support.google.com/mail/answer/118708?co=GENIE.Platform%3DDesktop&hl=en).
+We also need to create a label in Gmail [Tutorial Here](https://support.google.com/mail/answer/118708?co=GENIE.Platform%3DDesktop&hl=en).
 The same one we want to bundle all the application receipts under.

 If you already have a label you want to use, supply its name as an argument to the `labeler.py` file as shown below in the [Usage](#Usage) section.